priyaprincess/personal-blogger/README.md

 # personal-blogger
-i have done this with html ,css and used jquery in this project
+i have done this with html ,css and javascript in this project